rryqszq4/ngx-php/README.md

 --------
 * **syntax:** `ngx_exit(int $status) : void`

+End of current request and return http status code.

 ngx_query_args
 --------------
 * **syntax:** `ngx_query_args(void) : array` or `ngx::query_args(void) : array`

+An associative array of variables passed to the current script via the URL parameters (aka. query string).
+Instead of php official constant $_GET.

 ngx_post_args
 -------------
 * **syntax:** `ngx_post_args(void) : array` or `ngx::post_args(void) : array`

+An associative array of variables passed to the current script via the HTTP POST method
+when using application/x-www-form-urlencoded or multipart/form-data as the HTTP Content-Type in the request.
+Instead of php official constant $_POST.

 ngx_log_error
 -------------